ansegura7/TextProcessing_PageRank/README.md

 - Created On: June 27, 2018

 ## Abstract
 The goal of this project is to use PageRank to derive a ranking of words in a document based on their PageRank scores.
 The PageRank score of a word serves as an indicator of the importance of the word in the text.
+Also compare the MRR of the above PageRank algorithm with the MRR of a ranking of words based on their TF-IDF ranking scheme.

 The project name is: **HW2_PageRank** and it was created using the Eclipse IDE.
 The program solves all the questions in a single execution (run).